 Faculty appointments and affiliations are VERY confusing and complicated.
 Faculty often have multiple and overlapping affiliations, and different universities use different language to describe those kinds of affiliations.
 Some faculty who are primarily housed in that program may not be able to advise doctoral students at all (for example, if they are non-tenure track).
 Figure this out early on!
 If it is really confusing, call the academic program and ask “Does Professor Z advise doctoral students in this program?”

 Although I have not seen it much myself, some doctoral programs may actually require a draft research proposal for the dissertation.
 This would take a bit more work than I can cover here; I would recommend either drawing on guidance from your previous faculty and doing all the work of figuring out what a proposal looks like in your particular field or discipline.
 Formats and expectations vary wildly, so it is hard to give concrete advice here.
+This is also more typical of U.K. or European programs, than of U.S. programs.

 Obviously, you do not have control over the content of recommendation letters, and so there is only so much advice that can be given.
 When I am asked for such letters, I request the following information – and so others might like something similar.
 I like a simple, single e-mail/table with the following: